 - A neighbor with the beautiful decorated house is complacent with their own health.

 There’s a lot of crisscross here but hoping you get the idea.
 Like the flu, complacency can affect anyone.
-It doesn’t necessary matter if you are successful, wealthy, .
-It can sneak up on you and before you know it you are in over your head.
-For now, let’s focus on how to avoid complacency in a relationship.
+It doesn’t necessarily matter if you are successful, wealthy, or even have a full, busy schedule.
+It can still sneak up on you and before you know it you are in over your head.
+But let’s take things one at a time and for now focus on how to avoid complacency in a relationship.